wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    * <a target="_blank" href="https://www.tricentis.com/academy/ondemand-training/tdm-studio-specialist-level-1/">TDM (Test Data Management) Studio Specialist</a>
    <br /><br />

-This diagram at the <a target="_blank" href="https://tricentis.csod.com/LMS/catalog/Welcome.aspx?tab_page_id=-67&tab_id=-1">academy login page</a> shows the progression of certifications with names that are the opposite of what AWS and Azure use:
+This diagram at the <a target="_blank" href="https://tricentis.csod.com/LMS/catalog/Welcome.aspx?tab_page_id=-67&tab_id=-1">academy login page</a> shows the progression of certifications:

 ![tricentis-certs-417x152-5133](https://user-images.githubusercontent.com/300046/57994347-f74a8b80-7a79-11e9-8a63-bc2217df569f.jpg)

    1. Tricentis Certified Professional
    2. Tricentis Certified Specialist
    3. Tricentis Certified Expert

+PROTIP: The above names are the opposite of what AWS and Azure use.

 ### Initial certifications